-The Bitter Pill is a 12-hour adventure race for teams of two or three.
-This year’s race will take place August 6th, 2016 near Bolton Valley, VT.
+The Bitter Pill is a summer adventure race for teams of two or three.
+We will be holding the 17th Bitter Pill on August 13th, 2022.

-This race features several disciplines as well as requiring you to continually navigate.
-We use an accelerated cutoff system which allows us to really challenge experienced teams while providing a great race for the first timers.
-If you have never done an adventure race before, this is the perfect one to start with.
-This was the first adventure race for about a third of the participants the past four years, so don’t be intimidated!
+This race features summer disciplines like hiking, biking, and time on the water – as well as requiring you to continually navigate.
+We are known for being able to really challenge experienced teams while providing a great race for the first-timers.
+If you have never done an adventure race before, this is a great way to get started.

 Teams do not need support crews for this event.
 Outside of what is provided by the race organizers, teams must be self-sufficient.
 This is an adventure, after all!

-This year’s race may feature any of the following disciplines:
+The 2022 race will feature the following disciplines: